Image

 In 2017, I returned to my native Ireland, so that our young son could grow up in the magnificent countryside and clean air, and also enjoy the lifelong benefits of the great Irish educational system.

-We are happily settled in the Irish midlands, where I continue to practice counselling.
+We are happily settled in the Irish midlands, where I continue to provide professional and effective counselling.

 If you want to talk to me about counselling, feel free to phone me on 085 114 5649, any day between 9:00AM and 8:00PM.